-- Hip and Elbow Dysplasia – this is a common health issue in medium and large dogs, and it is an abnormal formation in the hip and elbow joints.
+This is a common health issue in medium and large dogs, and it is an abnormal formation in the hip and elbow joints.
 Over time this can cause crippling lameness in limbs and painful arthritis in the joints.

-There is one unfortunate difference to be aware of if you decide to bring a Golden Retriever into your life, and this is that he is particularly disposed to Cancer.
-A study in the 1990’s identified that 61% of Golden Retriever deaths were due to Cancer of some form.
+There is one unfortunate difference to be aware of if you decide to bring a Golden Retriever into your life, and this is that he is particularly disposed to cancer.
+A study in the 1990s identified that 61% of Golden Retriever deaths were due to cancer of some form.
 Scientists believe that this is due to a genetic mutation in the North American Golden gene pool, as the mortality rate in the European Golden Retriever was much lower at 38%.

 As with any potential health issues be sure to familiarize yourself with them and their symptoms.
-If you think that there is something wrong with your pup, or even if you are unsure, seek medical advice from a Veterinarian immediately.
+If you think that there is something wrong with your pup, or even if you are unsure, seek medical advice from a veterinarian immediately.

 Both breeds are similarly renowned for being food orientated, although the Labrador slightly more than the Golden Retriever, and they can easily pile on the pounds if this isn’t monitored.
-Treats are great to reward good behavior but be careful not to overdo it on the Scooby snacks.
+Treats are great to reward good behavior, but be careful not to overdo it on the Scooby snacks.

 In the winter both of their undercoats grow thick and dense to keep them warm, and then when Spring and Summer arrive their undercoat sheds.
 Generally, their shedding takes up to three weeks to complete, and during this period you can expect to groom them both more often, at about three to four times a week.

-If he gets dirty in between baths then you can use doggy wipes, dry doggy shampoo or even doggy perfume to keep them looking and smelling fresh.
-Be sure not to bathe either of them more than the recommended amount, otherwise you risk damaging their natural coat oils which can dry out their skin.
+If he gets dirty in between baths then you can use doggy wipes, dry doggy shampoo, or even doggy perfume to keep them looking and smelling fresh.
+Be sure not to bathe either of them more than the recommended amount, otherwise, you risk damaging their natural coat oils which can dry out their skin.

 There is a difference in price between the two breeds, the Golden Retriever will cost, on average, anywhere between $500 and $1,000, and the Labrador Retriever will cost anywhere between $850 and $1,200.